tahoma2d/tahoma2d_docs/source/working_in_xsheet.rst

     - **White As Transparent** sets the pure white color (i.e. with red, green and blue values to 255) as transparent and automatically adds some antialiasing to the level images.
 This option is meant for animation levels generated from third-party software (such as Retas) that do not have a transparent background but a solid white one, and whose lines do not have antialiasing.

     - **Add Antialiasing** gives the user the possibility to add antialiasing to the level.
 The antialiasing value has to be specified in the **Antialias Softness** field, which can range from 0 to 100.
-This option is available on Toonz Raster and Raster levels.
+This option is available on Smart Raster and Raster levels.

     - **Subsampling** sets the simplifying factor to be applied to animation levels, clips and images when displayed in the work area in order to have a faster visualization and playback; for example if it is 2, one pixel every two pixels is displayed.
-The default values are defined in Xsheet  →  Scene Settings dialog, where values for raster (Image) and toonz raster (TLV) level subsampling can be defined.
+The default values are defined in Xsheet  →  Scene Settings dialog, where values for raster (Image) and Smart Raster (TLV) level subsampling can be defined.

       .. note:: The subsampling factor can also be applied to all the animation levels exposed in selected columns by right-clicking the header of any selected column and choosing one of the **Subsampling** commands from the menu that opens.